Money Management in Video Poker

 1Calculating Your Win Goal

-Before starting to play video poker, players should decide when to quit, regardless of whether they are losing or winning.
-When some people make a profit, they prefer to keep playing, assuming they are betting the casino’s money.
-But this is not the best way to approach money management, especially if your purpose is to keep your profits.
-By continuing to place bets, they simply risk losing them.
+Before starting to play video poker, players should decide when to quit, regardless of whether they are winning or losing.
+When some people make a profit, they keep playing, assuming they are gambling with the casino’s money.
+This is not the best approach to money management, especially if you want to protect your profits.
+By continuing to bet, you simply risk losing them.

-That’s why it is a good idea to have a win goal of around 30 percent of the session bankroll.
-If you have a bankroll of $150, your win goal would be $45.
-To simplify it, we can say the win goal will be a third of the session bankroll – in this case, it would be $50.
-When your profits reach this amount and you have $200, you should quit playing.
-It would be a mistake not to.
-An alternative to this quite conservative strategy is to divide your profits in two and use one half for betting.
-The other half should be kept for the next game session.
+That is why it is wise to set a win goal of about 30 percent of the session bankroll.
+If your bankroll is $150, the win goal is $45.
+Put simply, the win goal should be roughly one third of the session bankroll, so in this example it would be $50.
+When your profits reach this amount and your balance hits $200, you should stop playing.
+Failing to do so is a mistake.
+A slightly less conservative option is to split your profits in half, use one half for betting, and save the other half for the next session.

 2Know When to Stop Playing

-One of the most important steps of every successful money management plan is to set a loss limit and stick to it.
-Video poker experts recommend having a loss limit of around 60 percent of the session bankroll – that is twice the win goal, as you can see.
-For a bankroll of $150, the limit should be $90 – once you lose this amount, you should quit playing with $60 in your pocket.
+One of the most important steps in any successful money management plan is to set a loss limit and stick to it.
+Video poker experts recommend a loss limit of about 60 percent of the session bankroll, which is twice the win goal.
+For a bankroll of $150, the limit would be $90; once you lose this amount, you should stop playing and walk away with the remaining $60.

-Many players, especially less experienced ones, tend to disregard this piece of advice in the hope that they can win back some of the money they have lost.
-Often, they end up losing their entire bankroll chasing losses.
+Many players, especially those with less experience, ignore this advice in the hope of winning back their losses.
+More often than not, they end up losing their entire bankroll while chasing losses.

 Additional Bankroll Management Tips

-A good money management plan helps players control their spending in the casino.
-But it has an additional purpose – to increase one’s chances to win and, if possible, to reduce the potential losses.
-Dozens of great tips would help every gambler stay in control of their money.
-For instance, they should avoid using their regular credit card for making casino deposits – having a nearly unlimited source of funds at your disposal is certainly not a good idea when gambling.
+A solid money management plan not only helps players control their casino spending but also aims to improve their chances of winning and, when possible, to reduce potential losses.
+Countless tips can help gamblers stay on top of their finances.
+For example, they should avoid using their everyday credit cards for casino deposits, because having a nearly unlimited source of funds readily available is never wise when gambling.

 Go for Full-Pay Games